 PLEASE READ THESE GUIDELINES - AND FOLLOW THEM VERY CAREFULLY

 This will make the life of the editor a lot easier

 The guidelines are also available towards the end of each issue of Tentacle

 Your submission must be relevant to mollusc conservation

-I stress that Tentacle is not a peer-reviewed scholarly scientific journal.
+I stress that Tentacle is not a peer-reviewed publication.
 Please do not see Tentacle as an easy way to get your original data published without going through the rigours of peer review.
 Tentacle is a newsletter and so it is primarily news items that I want, including summaries of your ongoing studies, rather than full, data-rich reports of your research.
 Those reports should be submitted to peer reviewed journals.
 I will increasingly decline to publish articles that I feel should be in the peer-reviewed literature, especially if they are long.

-Therefore, there is a limit of three published pages, including all text, illustrations, references, etc., for all articles that I accept for publication in Tentacle (though I reserve the right to make rare exceptions if I consider it appropriate).
+There is, therefore, a limit of three published pages, including all text, illustrations, references, etc., for all articles that I accept for publication in Tentacle (though I reserve the right to make rare exceptions if I consider it appropriate).